ruggeri/task-manager/README.md

 * Commands has an enum of commands the user can press keys for.
 * A big switch determines what action to perform for each command.
 * Many commands will CRUD actions.
 The `Task` API is used directly.
-* The `Reviewer`'s `PgConnection` object is used by the commands.
+* The `Application`'s `PgConnection` object is used by the commands.
 * CRUD actions typically need to know the currently selected `Task` (to update or destroy).
 Thus the `Scroller` is also used by the commands.
-* Basically: the commands need everything the reviewer has.
-Each command may use different parts of the entire reviewer's components.
+* Basically: the commands need everything the application has.
+Each command may use different parts of the entire application's components.
-  * It is as if commands are methods of the `Reviewer`, in a sense.
+  * It is as if commands are methods of the `Application`, in a sense.
   * But cleaner.
 * After execution, a command returns a `CommandResult`.
-These tell the `Reviewer` what kind of command was performed.
+These tell the `Application` what kind of command was performed.
-  * E.g., there is a `CommandResult` that tells the `Reviewer` to exit the run loop.
+  * E.g., there is a `CommandResult` that tells the `Application` to exit the run loop.
   * There is another which says: "I updated a record, please pull down all data gain."
-  * The `CommandResult` is handled in the `Reviewer#run` method
+  * The `CommandResult` is handled in the `Application#run` method

 **`UI::Window`**